Zihaoluoh/LN-Seg-FM/readme.md

       journal={arXiv preprint arXiv:2503.00748},
       year={2025}
     }
+## News!!!
+Our Paper is accepted by MICCAI 2025, the data release process is underway!!

 ## Overview

 We utilize nnUNetv2, a popular framework for medical image segmentation, to implement a series of `nnUNetTrainer` scripts.
 The specific trainer used in this implementation is [`nnUNetTrainer_DGST.py`](nnUNetTrainer/nnUNetTrainer_DGST.py).
 Also includes several comparison methods that do not require additional implementation, such as Bias, Affine-IN, LoRA(Implemented via the PEFT library.
 For installation and usage, refer to the [peft](https://github.com/huggingface/peft) repository), etc.